Budget and Audience

-Over the last few years several foundations have reduced or eliminated their support for performing arts organizations like ours.
-While public grants have held steady for a year or two now, funding from the NEA, Philadelphia Cultural Fund, and Pennsylvania Council on the Arts remains difficult to predict.
+Over the past decade, some foundations and corporations have reduced or eliminated their support for performing arts organizations like ours.
+While public grants have held steady, funding from the NEA, Philadelphia Cultural Fund, and Pennsylvania Council on the Arts can be difficult to predict.

 Why don't you charge more for tickets?

-How can you make up for the loss of institutional support?
+How do you make up for a reduction in institutional grants?

 It sure isn’t easy!
 We are deeply grateful to those foundations that continue to help us keep great music-making alive in this city, and accessible to all audiences.
 We also rely, more than ever, on the generosity of audience members who appreciate what these concerts mean to the cultural life of Philadelphia.
-Happily, many patrons have increased their support in recent years, have contributed to our reserve funds through the 25th Anniversary Campaign, have helped us to identify possible new sources of support (such as matching grants or corporate foundations where they work), and joined the Checchia Legacy Society as a means of ensuring the future.
+Happily, many patrons have increased their support in recent years, are identifying new sources of support (such as matching grants or corporate foundations where they work), and have joined the Checchia Legacy Society as a means of ensuring the future.

 What do PCMS donors receive?

 They receive the thanks of a grateful organization and the knowledge that they are playing an important role in sustaining an art form that they love.
-With our cost-sensitive budget, we don’t have an exclusive “donors’ club,” we don’t do fancy cocktail parties, and we don’t make key chains or t-shirts.
-However, our donors receive a very sincere letter of gratitude, receive a tax deduction, and are credited in our Program Book.
-Most importantly, they know they’re supporting a well-run organization that really cares about them (and all of our audience members) that is doing something very important for Philadelphia.
+With our cost-sensitive budget, we don’t have an exclusive “donors’ club,” we don’t do fancy cocktail parties, and we don’t make key chains or tee shirts.
+Donors do receive a sincere letter of gratitude, receive a tax deduction, and are credited in our seasonal Program Book.
+They know that they’re supporting a stable, well-run organization that cares about them and that chooses to spend its resources on artistic excellence.

 Are there opportunities for larger support?

 You bet!
 A grant of $20,000-$50,000 will sponsor an entire PCMS annual concert series – with naming opportunities.
 A gift of $1,500-$25,000 will sponsor individual concerts or education programs.
 These can be very attractive options for corporations or individuals.
 We will be happy to provide tickets for client/customer use and to work with you on other ways to help promote and recognize your business.
 Please visit our Sponsorship page for additional details.